ASTM D1995-92(2017)

 1.3 Methods for application of pressure are available in each test mode.
 For a particular combination of substrates, the means available for application of pressure are limited to those shown in Appendix X2.

 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Specific precautionary statements are given in 7.5.

 General Information